zorael/kameloso/README.md

 **A line with a leading `#` is disabled, so remove any `#`s from the heads of entries you want to enable.**

 * Add your channel to `homeChannels`.
 Channel names are account names (which are always lowercase) with a `#` in front, so the Twitch user `streamer123` would have the channel `#streamer123`.
 * Optionally add an account name to `admins` to give them global low-level control of the bot.
-Owners of channels (broadcasters) automatically have high privileges in the scope of their own channels, so it's not strictly needed.
+Owners of channels (broadcasters) automatically have high privileges in the scope of their own channels, so it's not strictly needed but may be a good idea while you're setting things up.
 * You can ignore `nickname`, `user`, `realName`, `account` and `password`, as they're not applicable on Twitch.
-Do not enter your Twitch password anywhere.
+Do **not** enter your Twitch password anywhere.
 * Peruse the file for other settings if you want; you can always get back to it by passing `--gedit` (short for **g**raphical **edit**or).

 The program can then be run normally.